AIVolcanoLab/pyco2stats/docs/installation.rst

 Installing from Source
 ----------------------

-If you want the latest development version, in the anaconda or command prompt write and run, row by row:
+If you want the latest development version, in the anaconda or command prompt write and run:

 .. code-block:: bash